TristanMrb/ModerneProgrammierkonzepteVol1/README.md

 * In an earlier version, the first results were higher than the results after restarting the tests (while the application is still open)
   * This was due to the cache memory and page tables that adjust over time to the running processes
     * This was fixed by running through the test 6 times before showing the first test results -> this results in a longer loading time at first
+* In an earlier version, the times did not match the calculated mathematic times
+  * After seperating the algorithms and giving them their own test function, the problem was resolved

 ## Explaining the results